Nominados a los Emmy en las principales categorías

-Lista de los nominados en las principales categorías de la 74ª edición de los premios Emmy, los Óscar de la televisión, que se entregarán el lunes en Los Ángeles.
+Lista de los nominados en las principales categorías de la 74ª edición de los premios Emmy, los Óscar de la televisión, que se entregarán este lunes en Los Ángeles.

 La serie dramática de HBO "Succession" lidera la contienda con 25 nominaciones, seguida de la serie de comedia "Ted Lasso" y la miniserie "The White Lotus", ambas con 20.